arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/wisgate-edge-pro/datasheet/datasheet.md

 The WisGate Edge Pro gateway supports multiple power supply options suitable for various installation scenarios:
 </p>

 - **Power over Ethernet (PoE)**: Supports IEEE 802.3af standard (37 to 57 VDC input voltage).
-Use an IEEE 802.3af-compliant PoE injector or switch for proper operation.
+Use an IEEE 802.3af compliant PoE injector or switch for proper operation.
 The PoE port provides 10/100 Mbps Ethernet connectivity.
 - **External DC Power Supply**: Supports a dedicated external 12 VDC power source via the DC barrel jack.
 Use the 12V/1A power adapter or a regulated 12 VDC supply with at least 2 A capacity to ensure stable operation.

 | **Property**                | **Min** | **Typical** | **Max** | **Unit** |